There are several issues that can prevent a managed instance group (MIG) from successfully creating or recreating a VM instance.

 The instance template is not valid

-If you updated your instance template recently, there could be an invalid property that causes the managed instance group to fail VM creation.
-Examine the properties for the following common errors:
+If you updated your instance template recently, there could be an invalid property that causes the MIG to fail VM creation.
+Examine the properties for these common errors:

 - You specified a resource that doesn't exist, such as a source image.